JD751/jd-portfolio-website/README.md

 # **Personal Portfolio Website of jawad Ali**

 This is a personal portfolio website built with [Next.js](https://nextjs.org/).
-It showcases your work, blog posts, projects, and includes a signup form for visitors to subscribe.
-The website is fully responsive and optimized for SEO, with a modern, clean design to highlight your skills and achievements.
+The original author of this code was @Lorant-one.
+The repository was cloned from GitHub and modified and refactored.
+The website showcases work, blog posts, projects, and includes a signup form for visitors to subscribe.
+The website is fully responsive and optimized for SEO, with a modern, clean design to highlight skills and achievements.

 ## **Features**